 Please take a look when the web site performance seems to be slow, to see what your thread usage is.
 When performance is OK, you may not see a lot of Active Threads, and so will not get the best picture of what needs to be done.

-Please go to the HTTP Admin in your browser (the IBM HTTP Server *ADMIN instance needs to be running):
+Please go to the IBM Web Administration interface in your browser (the IBM HTTP Server *ADMIN instance needs to be running):

 http://<your IBM i IP address>:2001/HTTPAdmin/